leobudima/elogii-blog/content/how-vehicle-routing-and-scheduling-work-in-logistics.md

 So what are forward logistics in delivery, then?

-**Forward delivery logistics** are operations that move products forward along the supply and delivery chains until they reach the end user.
+**Forward delivery logistics** are operations that move products forward along the supply and delivery chains until they reach the end-user.

 But that’s not the only type of logistical operations out there...